 These IB DP subject briefs illustrate the following key course components.
-I. Course description and aims II.
-Curriculum model overview

 Geography is a dynamic subject firmly grounded in the real world, and focuses on the interactions between individuals, societies and physical processes in both time and space.
 It seeks to identify trends and patterns in these interactions.
 It also investigates the way in which people adapt and respond to change, and evaluates actual and possible management strategies associated with such change.
 Geography describes and helps to explain the similarities and differences between different places, on a variety of scales and from different perspectives.